jimfg/51-AD9833-function-generator/README.md

 # a-dummy-function-generator

-Use AT89S51 and AD9833 to make a dummy function generator hopefully will be adaquate for some simple labs.
+A dummy function generator hopefully will be adaquate for some simple labs.
+Parts: AT89S51, AD9833, EC11, toggle and pushbotton switches, resistors and capacitors.
 Output frequency is up to about 200kHz.
 No amplitude or DC offset adjustment yet.